 Members of the Collins Family

-What started with John and Tom is now a whole Collins clan.
-The Collins template is extremely versatile and works with almost every base spirit.
+What started with John and Tom is now a whole Collins Family because the template is extremely versatile and works with almost every base spirit.

-And because the concept of the late John Collins - the bartender this time- was such a winner, they all got named accordingly.
+Since the concept of the late John Collins - the bartender who made the cocktail famous- was such a winner, all variations have their own fun first name.

 - Colonel Collins with a Bourbon base